prazwal-bns/DocBook/README.md

 # Doc Book [Doctor Appointment System]

-🚀🚀 A comprehensive Doctor Appointment System built using Laravel. ⭐⭐
+🚀🚀 A comprehensive Doctor Appointment Application built using Laravel. ⭐⭐

 The **Doctor Appointment System** is a Laravel project designed to manage interactions/appoinments between patients, doctor.
 It allows patients to book appointments, doctors to manage their schedules, and admins to verify doctors and oversee the system.